aws-samples/aws-service-catalog-tools-workshop/workshop/content/40-reinvent2019/100-task-1/200-provision-the-control.md

 #### What did we just do?

-The YAML we pasted in the previous step told the framework to perform the following actions:
+The YAML file we created in the previous step told the framework to perform the following actions:

 - provision a product named _{{% param product_name %}}_ into each of the enabled regions of the account